-So if you're really not hungry one day, skip breakfast and just eat a healthy lunch and dinner.
-Or if you're travelling somewhere and can't find anything you want to eat, do a short fast.
+So, if you're really not hungry one day, skip breakfast and just eat a healthy lunch and dinner.
+Or, if you're travelling somewhere and can't find anything you want to eat, do a short fast.

 There are a lot of people getting great results with some of these methods.

-It is not possible to binge on junk foods during the eating periods and expect to lose weight and improve health.
+It’s not possible to binge on junk foods during the eating periods and expect to lose weight and improve health.

 Calories still count, and food quality is still absolutely crucial.